Gen 2 brings all new Pokémon, evolution items, tricks, berries, and more — here's everything you need to know!

 Any region exclusives in Gen 2?

-Possibly!
-Just like Taurus (U.S. and southern Canada), Farfetch'd (Japan, Hong Kong and the vicinity), Mr. Mime (Western Europe), and Kangaskhan (Australia), Gen 2 could also have exclusives.
-So far, only one has been proposed:
+Yes!
+Just like Taurus (U.S. and southern Canada), Farfetch'd (Japan, Hong Kong, and the vicinity), Mr. Mime (Western Europe), and Kangaskhan (Australia), Gen 2 has exclusives — but with a twist!

 Which Gen 2 Pokémon hatch from Pokémon Eggs, and which Eggs?

-Here are the new Gen 2 Pokémon that hatch from 2 KM Pokémon Eggs:
+Here are the new Gen 2 Pokémon that hatch from 2 KM Pokémon Eggs, along with the lowest/highest CP that hatch:

 Gen 2 Pokémon that hatch from 5 KM Pokémon Eggs: